 Mathematics at Park Community Academy covers the full range of skills needed for pupils to be confident and functional in the wider environment.
 It is a core subject and a tool for everyday life.
-Mathematics consists of intrinsic connections which enables us to make sense of the world.
+Mathematics consists of intrinsic connections which enable us to make sense of the world.
 Within Park Community Academy we seek to find golden threads within our curriculum which provide a way of weaving a rich life tapestry for our pupils, as they prepare for adulthood.
 The four main mathematical golden thread aims intertwined throughout our practice are as follows:

 - To recognise and use numbers in a range of contexts within the community.